 Skip to content

-Provided you use the material definition lists adding a glossary entry just works by adding a definition list with section specifiers anywhere in your documentation.
+ezglossary uses Material definition lists to define glossary terms.
+Simply add a definition list with section specifiers anywhere in your documentation:

 Note